spsforks/QB64-Wiki/INPUT-(file-statement).md

 ## Example(s)

-*Example 1:* Writes new data to a text file sequentially and reads it back to the program screen.
+Writes new data to a text file sequentially and reads it back to the program screen.

 ```vb